 5. Farmhouse Tavern

 Duck eggs!
 Better yet, panko-crusted, soft-boiled duck eggs (the photo at the top of this post.)
 That’s gotta be a lot of work, and not just for the duck.
 But at Farmhouse Tavern you’ll find a lot of farm animals making an appearance on the menu, along with some rather interesting and cheeky descriptions (“Mother and child reunion” for a duck prosciutto served alongside the panko duck egg – clever, yes, and yummy, too.)

 Red.
 Velvet.
 Pancakes.
-And yes, they actually come with maple syrup AND cream cheese icing at Goodfork on Bloor Street West.
+And yes, they actually come with maple syrup AND cream cheese icing at Goodfork on Dundas Street.
 ‘Nuff said.
 (Remember Reason to Love Brunch #2?)

 After years of having this tiny little retro hotspot on my radar, I FINALLY made it to Aunties and Uncles just off College Street, and luckily it wasn’t a freezing cold morning when we went, because as I had been warned, there was a lineup.
 The reasons for the lineup were obvious when we got in after a 25-minute wait: 1) the place is teeny-weeny and 2) the food is homemade and worth every affordable penny.

 I opted for the Croque Monsieur, an ooey-gooey treat of ham and cheese on Challah with just enough Dijon to make it flavourful and not overpowering.
 The potato salad?
 Reminiscent of your grandmother’s summer picnic staple. (if any of us had those kind of old-school grandma’s or ever went on picnics!)

 TIP: Even better than the food is the authentic retro decor in the hollowed-out rooms of this old house!

 9. Dirty Food